Click here to give to the Madagascar Cyclone Relief Fund

 The Holy Spirit

-We believe that the Holy Spirit, the third Person of the blessed Trinity, though omnipresent from all eternity, took up His abode in the world in a special sense on the day of Pentecost according to the divine promise, dwells in every believer, by His baptism unites all to Christ in one body, and as the Indwelling One is the source of all power and all acceptable worship and service.
+We believe that the Holy Spirit, the third Person of the blessed Trinity, is fully God and possesses full personhood.
+We believe that according to the New Covenant, He dwells in every believer, by His baptism unites all to Christ in one body, and as the Indwelling One is the source of all power and all acceptable worship, and service.

-We believe that in this age certain well-defined ministries are committed to the Holy Spirit and that it is the duty of every Christian to understand them and to be adjusted to them in his own life and experience.
-These ministries are the restraining of evil in the world to the measure of the divine will; the convicting of the world respecting sin, righteousness and judgment; the regeneration of all the elect; the indwelling of all who are saved, thereby sealing them unto the day of redemption; the baptizing into the one body of Christ all who are saved; and the filling for power and service.
-(John 3:6, 16:7-11; Rom.
+We believe that in this age, certain well-defined ministries are committed to the Holy Spirit and that it is the duty of every Christian to understand them and to be adjusted to them in his own life.
+These ministries include the restraining of evil in the world to the measure of the divine will; the convicting of the world respecting sin, righteousness and judgment; the regeneration of all the elect; the indwelling of all who are saved, thereby sealing them unto the day of redemption; the baptizing into the one body of Christ all who are saved; and the filling for power and service.
+(John 3:6,16:7-11; Rom.
 8:9; I Cor.
 12:13; Eph.
-4:30, 5:18; II Thess.
+4:30,5:18; II Thess.
 2:7; I John 2:20-27)

-We believe that some gifts of the Holy Spirit were for signs to the nation of Israel and are, therefore, temporary.
+We believe that some gifts of the Holy Spirit were signs given to the Apostles to affirm their authority as the authors of Scripture (signs of the Apostles) and therefore were temporary.
 These were never common, nor were they a necessary sign of the baptism or of the filling of the Spirit.
-Our emphasis is to be on that which edifies the Church.
+Our emphasis is on that which edifies the Church.
 (Isa.
-28:11; Acts 4:8, 31; Rom.
+28:11; Acts 4:8,31; Rom.
 8:23; I Cor.
-12:13, 18:8, 14:21)
+12:12-13,18:8,14:21)

 Salvation

-We believe that salvation is the gift of God by grace and is received by man only through personal faith in the Lord Jesus Christ, whose precious blood was shed for the forgiveness of our sins.
+We believe that salvation is the gift of God by grace and is received by man only through the regenerating work of the Holy Spirit that enables personal faith in the Lord Jesus Christ, whose precious blood was shed for the forgiveness of our sins.
 (Jn.
 1:12-13; Eph.
-1:7, 2:8-9)
+1:7,2:8-9)

-We believe that due to the universal death through sin, no one can enter the kingdom of God unless born again; and that no degree of reformation (however great), no attainments in morality (however high), no culture (however attractive), no baptism or other ordinance (however administered), can help the sinner to take even one step toward heaven; but that a new nature imparted from above and a new life implanted by the Holy Spirit through the Word are absolutely essential to salvation; and that only those thus saved are sons of God.
+We believe that due to the sin of Adam, all men are born into sin and are sinners.
+Therefore , no one can enter the kingdom of God unless born again; and no degree of reformation (however great), no attainments in morality (however high), no culture (however attractive), no baptism or other ordinance (however administered), can help the sinner to take even one step toward heaven; but that a new nature imparted from above and a new life implanted by the Holy Spirit through the Word are absolutely essential to salvation; and that only those thus saved are sons of God.

-We also believe that our redemption has been accomplished solely by the blood of our Lord Jesus Christ, who was made to be sin and was made a curse for us, dying as our substitute, and that no repentance, no feeling, no faith, no good resolutions, no sincere efforts, no submission to the rules and regulations of any ecclesiastical body that has ever existed since the days of the Apostles can add in the very least degree to the value of the blood or to the merit of the finished work wrought for us by Him who united in His person true and proper deity with perfect and sinless humanity.
+We also believe that our redemption has been accomplished according to the New Covenant solely by the blood of our Lord Jesus Christ, who was made to be sin and was made a curse for us, dying as our substitute, and that no repentance, no feeling, no faith, no good resolutions, no sincere efforts, no submission to the rules and regulations of any ecclesiastical body that has ever existed since the days of the Apostles can add in the very least degree to the value of the blood or to the merit of the finished work wrought for us by Him who united in His person true and proper deity with perfect and sinless humanity.
 (Lev.
 17:11; Isa.
 64:6; Matt.
-26:28; John 3:5, 18; Rom.
+26:28; Luke 22:20; John 3:5,18; Rom.
 5:6-9; II Cor.
 5:21; James 1:18; I Pet.
-1:18-19, 23)
+1:18-19,23)

 Sanctification

-The believer is commanded to be holy in thought, speech, and life, and to grow in Christ.
-It is the work of the Holy Spirit in the individual believer to separate him from the world unto God and to manifest the image of Christ.
+Our sanctification is wholly a work of God, through the ministry of the Holy Spirit, who sanctifies us.
+Yet, the believer is commanded to strive to be holy in thought, speech, and life, and to grow in Christ by putting off the old self and putting on the new self, created in the image of Christ.
 (I Cor.
 10:31; II Cor.
 3:18; Eph.
-4:11-16; I Peter 3:18)
+4:11-16; I Peter1:2,3:18)

 The Church

-We believe that the church, the Body and Bride of Christ, which began on the day of Pentecost, is a spiritual organism made up of all born again persons irrespective of their affiliation with Christian organizations.
+We believe that the Universal church, the Body and Bride of Christ, which began on the day of Pentecost, is a spiritual organism made up of all born-again persons irrespective of their affiliation with Christian organizations.
 (I Cor.
 12:12-13; Eph.
-1:20-23, 4:1-16; Col. 3:14-15)
+1:20-23,4:1-16; Col. 3:14-15)

 The Second Coming of Christ